-The Piano Lesson: Is The Netflix Movie Based on a True Story?
+The Piano Lesson: Is the Netflix Movie Based on a True Story?

 Malcolm Washington’s feature-length directorial debut, ‘The Piano Lesson,’ is a historical drama film that scrutinizes the role of legacy and the past in building one’s current reality.
 The story takes place in Pittsburg in 1936 and centers around a family heirloom piano that rests in Doaker Charles’ household.
 In the wake of the Great Depression, the family is torn up over what to do with the family piano.
 Young Boy Willie Charles wants to sell the instrument and use the profits to buy the land that saw the enslavement of their ancestors.
 On the other hand, his sister, Berniece, wants to hold onto the piano—which holds the family’s history through carvings left behind by their ancestors—as a monument of the Charles family’s past.

-The Piano Lesson Adapts August Wilson’s Play
+The Piano Lesson is an Adaptation of August Wilson’s Pulitzer Prize-winning Play

 ‘The Piano Lesson’ carries an intriguing and enriching history behind its origins.
 The film is a cinematic adaption of August Wilson’s acclaimed play of the same name, first produced in 1987.
 It was the fourth installment in the beloved playwright’s ‘The Pittsburgh Cycle,’ a collection of ten plays wherein Wilson explores the African-American experiences in the 20th century.
 ‘The Piano Lesson,’ which went on to win a Pulitzer Award—the second of the playwright’s career—was a work of fiction originating entirely from Wilson’s imagination.

 Yet, the play held on to reality through its nuanced thematic explorations.
 The play, revolving around the Charles family and their dispute over the fate of their ancestral piano, tackles issues prevalent in the African-American experience.
 The story explores the lingering generational trauma of slavery and asks questions about the haunting nature of legacy and its purpose.
-As a result, while the play offers an authentic look into the complex reality of an African-American story, it also charts a tale about family, inheritance, and healing that inevitably becomes universally resonant.
+As a result, while the tale offers an authentic look into the complex reality of an African-American story, it also charts a tale about family, inheritance, and healing that inevitably becomes universally resonant.

 Therefore, Malcolm Washington and his co-screenwriter Virgil Williams dedicated themselves to earnestly studying Wilson’s play—becoming students of his art in some ways.
 Naturally, the writers gradually formed a deep understanding and relatability with the narrative and its characters.
 As such, their appreciation and compassion for the story resulted in a faithful adaptation that doesn’t stray far from Wilson’s work in terms of significance.
-While this renders the film a fictional work, much like its source material, it also ensures that the film’s historical exploration of the period and its’ socio-political landscape remains realistic.
+While this renders the film a fictional work, much like its source material, it also ensures that its historical exploration of the period and its’ socio-political landscape remains realistic.

 August Wilson Found Inspiration For The Piano Lesson in Romare Bearden’s Art